Vehicle inspection in the United States

 In 1977, the federal Clean Air Act was amended by Congress to require states to implement vehicle emissions inspection programs, known as I/M programs (for Inspection and Maintenance), in all major metropolitan areas whose air quality failed to meet certain federal standards.
 New York's program started in 1982, California's program (Smog Check) started in 1984, and Illinois's program started in 1986.
 The Clean Air Act of 1990 required some states to enact vehicle emissions inspection programs.
-States impacted were those in metropolitan areas where air quality did not meet federal standards.
+States impacted were those with metropolitan areas where air quality did not meet federal standards.
 Some states, including Kentucky and Minnesota, have discontinued their testing programs in recent years with approval from the federal government.